 The Return of Title IV funds process is different for students who do not follow the process to officially withdraw and are withdrawn or dropped by the school.
-For example, the withdrawal date for students who initiated and completed the withdrawal process with the Enrollment Center, is the date that the student was withdrawn by the Enrollment Center.
-Students who do not initiate the withdrawal process will have a percentage of period/semester completed of up to the 50 percent point of the semester/period, under the Return of Title IV Funds policy.
+For example, the withdrawal date for students who initiated and completed the withdrawal process with the Admissions and Records Office or the Enrollment Center, is the date when the student notified the Admissions and Records Office or the Enrollment Center by submitting a Schedule Change form, sending them an email, mailing or faxing them a letter.
+Students who do not initiate the withdrawal process will have a percentage of period/semester completed of up to the 50 percent point of the semester/period, under the Return of Title IV Funds policy, if a last date of attendance is not provided by the instructor.
 If the student is withdrawn on or after the 50 percent point of the semester, the percentage used to calculate the amount of aid that the student has earned will always be 50 percent.
-This includes students who are withdrawn by the Student Assessment Center or by any other department.
+This includes students who are withdrawn by the instructor, the Student Assessment Center or by any other department.